- Testing Services

 |White and red clover||7 days|

 Tetrazolium (TZ) results are usually available within 1-2 business days.
 Exceptions to this fast process are highly contaminated samples and some native species.
+If the TZ test is completed before the purity test, it will be reported with the purity report.

 Several things can contribute to faster processing of any sample without ordering a rush: clear and accurate sample identification, ordering all tests at once, entering samples on the web, ordering Crop and Weed exam with the original purity so that it can be converted to UGS or Sod Quality report (for many species) on short notice.

-Only people or companies listed on the sample certificate or added as CC's can see your test results.
+Only people or companies listed on the sample certificate or added as CCs can see your test results.
 We do not e-mail test reports as email is not secure enough for this purpose.

 |Paperwork only - no additional testing required|